opulencephp/docs/authentication.md

 <h2 id="jwt">JSON Web Tokens</h2>

 <h4 id="jwt-introduction">Introduction</h4>
-JSON web tokens are great ways for passing claims (such as a user's identity) between a client and the server.
+JSON web tokens (JWTs) are great ways for passing claims (such as a user's identity) between a client and the server.
 They consist of three parts:
-1. Header - The algorithm used to sign the token, the content type (JWT), and the token type (JWT)
+1. Header - The algorithm used to sign the token, the content type ("JWT"), and the token type ("JWT")
 2. Payload - The data actually being sent in the token (also called "claims")
   * <a href="https://en.wikipedia.org/wiki/JSON_Web_Token" target="_blank">Read more about standard payload claims</a>
 3. Signature - The hashed result of the header and the payload (prevents tampering with payload data)